deeckn/os-project/README.md

 2.1.
 X = Lab Number\
 2.2.
 Y = Question Number\
 2.3.
 Z = Expected Output.
 3. Check in the `LabResults` directory located at `home/Labs` for the lab results.
-The results will be in a text file with the name of `resultLabXY.txt`.
+The results will be in a CSV file with the name of `resultLabXY.csv`.